eliasfernandez/phphinder/docs/manual.md

 ## Storage

 Storage is an interface with defined methods that allow the `SearchEngine` to interact with stored data.
-Currently, `JsonStorage` and `DbalStorage` are implemented.
-Future plans include other options like `RedisStorage`.
+Currently, `JsonStorage`, `DbalStorage` and `RedisStorage` are implemented.
+Future plans include other options.

 ### JsonStorage Usage